-ATHLETIC PROGRAM LINCOLN PUBLIC SCHOOLS INTERSCHOLASTIC ATHLETIC POLICY JX athletics is important to the educational development of students.
+ATHLETIC PROGRAM LINCOLN PUBLIC SCHOOLS INTERSCHOLASTIC ATHLETIC POLICY JX

+The Lincoln Public Schools recognize that a comprehensive program of athletics is important to the educational development of students.
 Therefore, the interscholastic athletic program is an integral part of the educational program in the Lincoln Public Schools.
 The Lincoln Public Schools are committed to providing athletic programs that promote and develop respect for self and others, fellowship and goodwill, sportsmanship, ethical conduct, teamwork, physical skill and constructive competition.
 The Lincoln Public Schools support access to athletics for all students.
 The objectives of the athletic program are to provide: